Focus and Scope

 Publication Frequency

-Construction Economics and Building items are published on an as-you-go basis (or article-based) in one of two half yearly issues (January-June, and July-December).
+Construction Economics and Building items are published on an as-you-go basis (or article-based) with three (3) issues per year.

 Open Access Policy